| International School of Paris

 international organizations - UNESCO, OECD, embassies or multinational

+companies.
 The International School of Paris is located in two private town

 houses and a former Art School accessible by public transport in